-The Underwriters and their respective affiliates are full-service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
+The Underwriters and their respective affiliates are full-service financial institutions engaged in various activities, which may include sale and trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.
 Certain of the Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for LES, for which they received or will receive customary fees and expenses.

-In the ordinary course of their various business activities, the Underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (which may include bank loans and/or credit default swaps) for their own account and for the accounts of their customers and may at any time hold long and short positions in such securities and instruments.
-Such investment and securities activities may involve securities and instruments of LES.
+In the ordinary course of their various business activities, the Underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and securities, derivatives, loans, commodities, currencies, credit default swaps, and other financial instruments for their own account and for the accounts of their customers, and such investment and trading activates may involve or relate to assets, securities and/or instruments (directly, as collateral securing other obligations or otherwise) and may at any time hold long and short positions in such securities and instruments.
+Such investment and securities activities may involve securities and instruments of the City or LES and/or persons and entities with relationships with the City or LES.
+The Underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities and instruments.

-LES intends to use a portion of the proceeds from this offering to redeem the Refunded Bonds.
-To the extent an Underwriter or an affiliate thereof is an owner of Refunded Bonds, such Underwriter or its affiliate, as applicable, would receive a portion of the proceeds from the issuance of the 2015 Bonds contemplated herein in connection with such Refunded Bonds being redeemed by LES.
+LES intends to use the proceeds from this offering to redeem the Refunded Bonds.
+To the extent an Underwriter or an affiliate thereof is an owner of Refunded Bonds, such Underwriter or its affiliate, as applicable, would receive a portion of the proceeds from the issuance of the 2016 Bonds contemplated herein in connection with such Refunded Bonds being redeemed by LES.